asteroid-lang/asteroid/docs/Reference Guide.rst

 Here ``k`` only matches the value of ``val`` if that value is an even number.

-Pure Constraint Patterns
+Constraint Patterns
-%%%%%%%%%%%%%%%%%%%%%%%%
+%%%%%%%%%%%%%%%%%%%

 Syntax: ``%[ pattern ]% (BIND '[' ID (AS ID)? (',' ID (AS ID)?)*']')?``

-A pure constraint pattern is a pattern that does not create any bindings in the current scope.
+A constraint pattern is a pattern that does not create any bindings in the current scope.
 Any pattern can be turned into a pure constraint pattern by placing it between the ``%[`` and ``]%`` operators.